wearecollins/MMI_Interactives/Readme.md

 Follow these steps for setting up everything:

-0. Bootstrap the Anything Muppet and Performance computers
+0. Bootstrap the Anything Muppet and Performance computers using the scripts in [bootstrapping](Startup/bootstrap/)
-  - TODO
 1. Setup the [Sharing](Sharing/) webservice on the Central Server
 2. Setup the [Share Webserver](Webserver/README.md#share) on the Central Server
   - including setting up the iPad to be pinned to the Share UI